 SKUP reserves the right to publish results from evaluations that are not kept confidential as described above.
 After permission from the SKUP Steering Committee, data from a published SKUP evaluation may also be used in research projects.
 In such cases, SKUP will notify the requesting company and send them a draft of the manuscript for comments at least 14 days prior to submission for publication.
 Should the requesting company have any comments, these must be submitted to SKUP in writing within 14 days of receipt.
 SKUP, however, has the final authority to determine the scope and content of any publications.

-Further information about the SKUP evaluation is available at our website.
+Further information about the SKUP evaluation is available at our website: About evaluations.